25. GRASS GIS Integration

 LOCATION) that are used to subdivide the project into different topics or

 2008 in Literature and Web References).
-In order to analyse vector and raster layers
+In order to analyze vector and raster layers

 with GRASS modules, you generally have to import them into a GRASS